betaglot/plantabeta/docs/reference/Neuro/Attention/Overview.md

 ## DevNotes

 - Balance a Spade on your hand.
 You must attend to the forces of the spade.
+- Eco is not required for selecting what to attend to.

 ## DevState